 Question 8: What have you found the most effective way to communicate with your lender?

-Dealing with someone or your family knows personally.
+Dealing with someone you or your family knows, personally.

 Question 9: Is there any aspect of your student loan that you are still unclear of today (e.g. how payments are applied to your balances, how many payments you have left of how to pay off your loan faster, how to get your loan out of default, how to resolve an ongoing dispute)?